material-components/material-components-web/packages/mdc-button/README.md

 ### Adding Icon

 Users can nest `mdc-button__icon` inside the button element to add an icon.
-The icon in button is set to 18px to meet legibility requirement.
+The icon in button is set to 18px to meet legibility requirements.

 We recommend you load [Material Icons]((https://design.google.com/icons/)) from Google Fonts